HoBeZwe/NURBS.jl/docs/src/basis.md

 # Bases

-Two type of basis functions are available:
-- B-splines
-- NURBS

-Both are defined by initializing corresponding structures.
+The considered B-spline and NURBS basis functions are defined by initializing corresponding structures.
 A naive evaluation method is available for both, an efficient evaluation only for B-splines.

 ---
 ## Define Structures